Umit-Soylu/Mastering-Java-For-Beginners/README.md

   * Source code can be found in [here](https://github.com/Umit-Soylu/Mastering-Java-For-Beginners/tree/Constructors/src/main/java/com/compiled_with_no_errors/tutorials/constructors).
       * Issues tackled: `public`, `protected`, `private` constructors, and `final` variables.

+### Object-Oriented Programming
+* The object-oriented programming capabilities of Java is covered in this section.

+#### Object vs. Class
+* This section covers the definition of class, object and its implementations.
+    * Source code can be found in [here](https://github.com/Umit-Soylu/Mastering-Java-For-Beginners/tree/Objects).
+    * Issues tackled: `static`.

 ## Examples Summary
 * There are multiple coding examples included in this repository.
 The main package for examples can be found in [here](https://github.com/Umit-Soylu/Mastering-Java-For-Beginners/tree/Examples)